 The University has internal dispute handling procedures to deal with complaints against staff or other students.
-The Discrimination and Harassment Grievance Procedures are handled by the Student Equity Unit of the Equal Employment Opportunity Unit.
+The Discrimination and Harassment Grievance Procedures are handled by the Equity and Diversity Unit.
 Complaints that largely concern academic matters are usually handled through the Head of School.